Floor Screeding Silverdale

 Floor Screeding Silverdale Staffordshire (ST5)

-A skilled and qualified work force is imperative for a successful outcome and will extend your floor's lifespan through the use of the right form of screed for the intended purpose of your room.
-There are numerous types of screed and selecting the correct mix and installation process is crucial if you are to create a quality floor which is hard-wearing and fit for purpose.
+A skilled and qualified work force is necessary for a successful outcome and will extend your floor's lifespan by making use of the correct form of screed for your room's intended purpose.
+The correct blend of screed and the way it is laid is also important to ensure the ultimate durability of your floor surface.

-There are numerous screeding companies in and around Silverdale so if possible get multiple quotations for your project before selecting a contractor and know to what standard of finish is it for.
-The quotation might be based on what is called the SR, or Surface Regularity calculation.
-Each of the three SR levels offer different qualities of finish, with SR1 offering the highest, with the lowest amount of deviation over the area.
-An SR2 or SR3 level could mean there are flat spots or ridges that could cause issues when putting down your final floor surface.
+There are several screeding specialists in and around Silverdale so see if you can get multiple estimates for your screeding project before selecting a company and know to what standard of finish it's for.
+For domestic properties a quote will normally be given for an SR (Surface Regularity) level of SR1 or SR2.
+Each of the 3 SR levels provide different standards of finish, with SR1 offering the best, with the smallest amount of deviation over the area.
+An SR2 or SR3 level may mean there are ridges or flat spots that could cause problems when installing your final flooring surface (wood, carpet, tile etc).

 Floor Screeders Silverdale (01782)